rin67630/Soft-Power-MPPT/Software/5_User Handbook Serial.md

 ```
 The same plot called from Arduino's IDE serial plotter:
 ![image](https://user-images.githubusercontent.com/14197155/107235100-9ff60700-6a24-11eb-9ed8-552b373d9c1a.png)
+_n.b.
+The serial plotter of the Arduino IDE has only one Y-Axis range.
+In order to optimize the presentation, panel and battery voltages are issued -10 V: 3V means 13V..._

 - 'W' Weather plot
 ```
 Temp:-07.2 Hum:73.0 Press:1002 WindSpeed:5.7 Direction:50